magento/devdocs/src/guides/v2.4/test/integration/attributes.md

 ---
 group: testing
-title: Using PHP8 Attributes
+title: Using PHP built-in attributes
 ---

-[PHP8 Attributes][] help to declare context in your code.
+[PHP built-in attributes][] help to declare context in your code.
 Attributes can be used alone or together with Annotations to help to declare context in your code.

 {:.bs-callout-info}
-Native PHP8 Attributes is available now for the developers, and will be publicly available with Magento 2.4.5 release.
+Using PHP built-in attributes is available now for the developers, and will be publicly available with Magento 2.4.5 release.
 [PHPUnit annotations][] are still available for use with Magento.

-### Quick overview
+## Quick overview

 The following attributes are available in integration tests: